jaysharma03/FUTURE_DS_01/README.md

 ---

 ## ▶️ Usage
-- Download the `.pbix` file
+1. Download the .pbix file
-- Open it in Power BI Desktop
+2. Open in Power BI Desktop
-- Use slicers and filters to explore insights
+3. Use slicers and filters to explore insights
-- Analyze trends across time, region, and products
+4. Export reports if needed

 ---